Janis loves to occasionally post original recipes, influenced by the creative cooking skills inherited from her mother and aunts.

 Each bite is remarkable, with a tenderness surrounded by a thickened tomato sauce rendered by the special ingredients.
 Those ingredients include grated Parmesan cheese and bread crumbs which produce a taste and consistency like no other meatball.

-The following recipe for Ground Turkey Meatballs made with vegetable juice will serve a large family or dinner party.
+The following recipe will serve a large family or dinner party.
 As I share this recipe with my own special touches, I express much love and gratitude to my Aunt Jenny for taking the time to cook these turkey meatballs for our family.
 It soon became one of my favorite dishes to prepare and eat.

 - 2 packages ground turkey, 93% lean, 16 to 19 ounce each